iam-py-test/blocklist_stats/README.md

 This project serves several purposes:
 - One can not make decisions without data.

 This project aims to provide content filter developers and policy makers with valuable information on the status of various filterlists, such as how often filterlists are updated.
 - See trends and interesting events

-By graphing the number of filters in a list, one can see when a large number of filters is added or remove
+By graphing the number of filters in a list, one can see when a large number of filters is added or removed.

 The following filterlists are monitored:
 - EasyList